 Being a small town, West Point does not have a public transit system used by locals to get to and from work.

-In terms of college education, West Point is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.57% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of West Point is somewhat higher than in the average US city of 21.84%: 28.57% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in West Point in 2022 was $55,586, which is wealthy relative to Indiana and the nation.
 This equates to an annual income of $222,344 for a family of four.
 However, West Point contains both very wealthy and poor people as well.